ItBurnsWhenICommit/lancer-mcp/docs/STORAGE_LAYER_SETUP.md

 # Storage Layer Setup Guide

-This guide explains how to set up and test the PostgreSQL storage layer for the Project Indexer MCP service.
+This guide explains how to set up and test the PostgreSQL storage layer for the Lancer MCP service.

 ## Prerequisites